-Jackson, how many times I got to tell you, you're from Tennessee.
+Jackson, how many times I got to tell you, you're from Tennessee. $(\frown$

 I am, but I like imported whiskey.
 So there I am and I hear the biggest ole' coon you ever did hear, 'a rustlin' right there in front of me.
 That ole' boy comes right out of the brush, I got a clear shot and he knows he's 'bout to meet his maker.
+I aim, I got my finger tight on the trigger and then I just smile and say to that ole' coon, go on, now, you get out 'a here.
+Then I sit down on a hollow log and take me a right long pull a' that mash whiskey.